gterzian/Python-Parallel-Collections/README.md

 ```

 ####On being lazy
-The parallel function returns a ParallelGen instance, as will any subsequent method call.
+The parallel function returns a ParallelGen instance, as will any subsequent call to `map`, `filter` and `flatmatp`.
 This allows you to chain method calls without evaluating the results on every operation.
 Instead, each element in the initial datastructure or generator will be processed throught the entire pipeline of method calls one at the time, without creating intermittent datastructures.
 This is a great way to save memory when working with large or infinite streams of data.

 _For more on this technique, see the [Python Cookbook](http://shop.oreilly.com/product/0636920027072.do) 3rd 4.13.
 Creating Data Processing Pipelines._